 Adobe After Effects is known for it's ability to create complex all kinds of animations with 2D and even 3D layers.
 Whether you're animating an effect, or just playing around with character movements, all animations will require to usage of keyframes to mark variables from one point of time to another.

-In After Effects, a keyframe is a point in time that marks the start or end of a change in a property, such as position, rotation, or scale.
+In motion design, a keyframe is a point in time that marks the start or end of a change in a property, such as position, rotation, or scale.
 Keyframes are used to create animation by specifying the values of a property at specific points in time.
 When you add keyframes for a property, you create a set of values that the property will interpolate between from the first point to the other.
 This allows you to create smooth transitions and precise movements for your animation.

-As we mentioned above, keyframes are used to set the start and ending points of an animation.
+As we mentioned above, After Effects keyframes are used to set the start and ending points of an animation.
 Without them, animation would not be possible, even with the use of scripts.
 Scripting alone is as efficient as a fishing rod without bait.
 Keyframes are utilized in a wide range of properties and effects within After Effects.

 For example, if you want to shrink a layer over time, you can set a scale (found under the transform dropdown menu) keyframe at the beginning of the animation to specify the starting size, and then set another keyframe representing a smaller scale value at the end of the animation.
 The layer will gradually shrink from the starting position to the ending position over the duration from the first to the second keyframe, with the motion occurring smoothly and continuously (unless manually edited using the graph editor).
 Additional keyframes can be added in-between or outside of the two exiting keyframes to further adjust the shrinking.